 It ceases to amaze me that in this day and age that some benefit advisors still have clients or are holding onto their clients using the same approach that they’ve used for the past decade or longer.
 So when is it that you should look at changing benefit advisors?

 A case in point.
 I had a meeting with a new prospective client earlier this week.
 He was running late in a meeting and gave me his renewal report that he had just received to review.
-The renewal report, which is often the case, was this fancy, tree-killing document with industry filler that for the most part tried to justify an increase.
+Unfortunately, the renewal report, which is often the case, was this fancy, tree-killing document with industry filler that, for the most part, tried to justify an increase.

 In this particular case, the broker had “negotiated” an 0.8% decrease after the carrier had proposed a 4% increase to next year’s premiums.
 The broker did a good job.
 Wrong, the report showed that the claims over the past year were half of what the carrier had taken in for premiums!
 Basically, they were trying to screw the client.
 I wish I could say that this situation was an anomaly, but it is quite common in the benefits industry.